erikaduan/aws_notes/README.md

 3. Assign the `analyst_access` policy to your previously created `analyst` user group through **Access management -> User groups -> admin -> Permissions -> Add permissions -> analyst_access**.
 4. Create a new IAM user named `analyst_<name>` using `Access management -> Users -> Add user`, select **Password - AWS Management Console access** under AWS access type and add to the `analyst` user group.
-5. Test that the `analyst_access` policy has been correctly applied.
-Log into your AWS account as `analyst_<name>` and confirm that you can only access but not upload data objects or create folders in `arn:aws:s3:::erika-landing-zone`.
-Confirm that you can create folders in `arn:aws:s3:::erika-analysis`.
+5. Confirm that the `analyst_access` policy has been correctly applied.
+Log into your AWS account as `analyst_<name>` and confirm that you can open but not create new encrypted data objects or folders in `arn:aws:s3:::erika-landing-zone`.
+Confirm that you can create and delete encrypted folders in `arn:aws:s3:::erika-analysis`.
+6. Confirm that

 #TODO aws s3 cp s3://erika-landing-zone/raw/labour_force_raw.csv s3://erika-analysis/labour_force_raw.csv